felixdrp/keybow-program-layout/README.md

 ```

 #### Save => Crtl + s
-First push and maintain key 1 and push key 2.
+First push and maintain key 1 and then push key 2.
 ```text
 ⎚ ⎚ ⎚ ⎚
 ⎚ 2 ⎚ ⎚
 1 ⎚ ⎚ ⎚
 ```
 #### Redo => Shift + Crtl + s
-First push and maintain key 1 and push key 2.
+First push and maintain key 1 and then push key 2.
 ```text
 ⎚ ⎚ 2 ⎚
 1 ⎚ ⎚ ⎚